 13. Under page cache settings, select Compression method as Gzip and Deflate, this will reduce your page size and loads your page more speed.
 Save the Configuration.

-14. Now go to CDN Settings and select the Host active theme files, you can use themes and even wp-include files also.
-But using wp-include files some time gives errors.
+14. Now go to CDN Settings and select the Host active theme files, you can use themes and even wp-includes files also.
+But using wp-includes files sometimes gives errors.

-16. Now you can see the FTP settings bellow to it, there you have to give your Web hosting FTP settings, first your Hostname, your hosting FTP username and password.
+16. Now you can see the FTP settings below to it, there you have to give your Web hosting FTP settings, first your Hostname, your hosting FTP username, and password.